 The same command can be run from the Startup folder using a shortcut, but items in the Startup folder are executed very late, which means your desktop would be exposed until the “lock workstation” shortcut kicks in.
-Whereas when you run it using Task Scheduler, the task is executed immediately after you type in your credentials, and login is validated.
+When you run it using Task Scheduler, the task is executed immediately after you type in your credentials and login is validated.

 There are chances that the task fails to run at logon, especially if the Scheduler service doesn’t start or if the task is triggered too early.
 As a fallback, you may create a shortcut to the

 The Startup folder of your profile can be accessed by running the following shell: command from the Run dialog:

 Or by accessing the following folder directly.